MAHSA UNIVERSITY MBBS INTERVIEW EXPERIENCE 2014

 "Thank you, Prof!"

 I bowed and left the interview.
 I sighed a relief and smiled.
 I quickly went out of the interview room to meet Yiying but to my disappointment, she went back.
-Silly me, I forgot to take her contact information.
-It's okay!
-I can still meet her at the orientation.
+Silly me, I forgot to get her contact information.

 Shortly after, Afiq asked me how was the interview, however due to time constraint, he went in immediately after me.
 I guess Yiying did briefed him.

 Can't remember whether they contacted me to mention I passed the interview.
 I guess no?
 Since the marketing department kept saying that it was just a formality?
-Long story short, I was accepted by MAHSA University and joined the medical faculty in Sept 2014.
+Long story short, I was enrolled into the medical faculty in Sept 2014.
 In a blink of an eye; 5 years passed and I've graduated in Aug 2019.

 During Year 2 or 3, we actually sat down and reminisce our interview moments with MAHSA University.
 There, you would actually find that some answered the questions in a funny way.
 Wrong answers, and not knowing know how to answer questions and things like that.
 Some of us looked back and wondered how we passed the interview.
 The questions were rotated daily; eg: other students had similar questions with me for that day, but different from the previous day.
 I'm still curious what did MAHSA asked to the rest of my batchmates.